-Microsoft has introduced a new Shared Experiences feature in Windows 10 Creators Update.
-Using the built-in Shared Experiences feature in Windows 10 v1703, you can share experiences, send messages, web links, open apps across other devices including other Windows PCs, Windows Phones as well as Android devices.
+Microsoft has included a Shared Experiences feature in Windows 11/10.
+Using the built-in Shared Experiences feature in Windows 11/10, you can share experiences, send messages, weblinks, open apps across other devices including other Windows PCs, Phones as well as Android devices.

 By default, Shared experiences feature is turned on in Windows 10, and your device is set to share or receive from your own devices only.
 But if you wish, you can disable it or change the settings.

-To access this feature, from the WinX Meu open Settings and select System settings.
+To access this feature, from the WinX Menu open Settings and select System Settings.
 Next, select the Shared experiences link on the left-hand side.

 Here you will see a switch that lets you toggle the Share across devices feature to the On or Off position.
 If you do not think you will feel the need to share your experiences, you may if you wish, turn off this feature by toggling the switch to the Off position.

-Clicking on the I can share or receive from drop-down menu, you will see two options:
+Clicking on the I can share or receive from the drop-down menu, you will see two options:

 - Everyone nearby